nasa/Transform-to-Open-Science/Module_4/Lesson_3/readme.md

 **04/05**

-Which of the following licenses allows users to reuse, but also require users to share their changes with the community using the same license?
+Which of the following licenses allows users to reuse, but also requires users to share their changes with the community using the same license?

 - Public Domain
 - Lesser general domain